mit-cave-legacy/npm-cave-app-2018/examples/base/docs/getting-started.md

 ```

 Note:
-- If you use, different names, this will need to be reflected in each respective `index` file
+- If you use different names, this will need to be reflected in each respective `index` file

 Now all we have to do is `emit` `REQUEST_INITIAL_STORES` from the client
 and things should just work.